Turkish Delight (1973 film): Plot

 Eric and Olga's life together, while initially happy, is marred by bouts of strange behavior by Olga, including unexplainable reveries and rampant impulsivity.
 This tendency reaches a pitch of conflict at a family gathering in a Chinese restaurant.
 Eric finds himself insidiously baited into following Olga to the party, where he witnesses her flirting openly with a family friend, with the overt complicity of the rest of the diners.
 This prompts Eric to projectile vomit over the attendants and slap Olga.
 She leaves Eric, who proceeds to trash his studio, destroying anything that reminds him of her.
 This brings the narrative to the point where it opened, ending the flashback.

 Eric is still obsessed with Olga.
 Her family refuses to let him visit her until he says he has come to arrange a divorce.
-His short stay sours when Olga's mother walks in on Eric forcing himself onto Olga, and he is banished from her life permanently.
+His short stay sours when Olga's mother walks in on Eric raping Olga, and he is banished from her life permanently.
 Olga later becomes engaged to a wealthy American and visits Eric to pick up the remainder of her things before leaving for the United States.
 Eric comes to terms with her departure, and his closure is symbolized by a minor subplot in which he rescues a wounded seagull and sets it free once its wing heals.

 Sometime later, Eric walks into a commercial center and spots Olga, flamboyantly dressed and acting oddly.
 She reveals that her American experience was a disaster and that she is living with her mother again.
 She suddenly collapses and Eric takes her to Paul's hospital, where she is diagnosed as having a brain tumor.
 Surgical intervention to remove the tumor is not entirely successful, and her death becomes an inevitable eventuality.
 Eric brings her a wig and Turkish delight, which is the only thing she will eat, as she mistakenly fears harder food will break her teeth.
 Soon after, she has a seizure and dies.
 Eric walks outside, past his sculpture of Olga, and solemnly dumps her wig in the trash.